Grey Wolves (organization): Germany

 According to the Baden-Württemberg State Government, there are 45 Grey Wolves clubs and associations in that state as of 2012.
 These associations are often given non-political names (usually cultural and athletic) to conceal their identity.

+The 2013 in three German federal states "two live arms with ammunition, blank-firing guns, batons, electric stun guns and Samurai swords" were seized from members of the Grey Wolves.